The Fish Scale: Do, Re, Meigs!

 Downstairs is the aforementioned touch tank.
 It mostly contains the typical clams and starfish and harmless anemones.
 But Meigs Point ups the ante a bit with an interesting little fish with a habit of popping out of the water to say hello.
 I don’t know what kind of fish it is, but it looks a lot like an Oyster Cracker to me.
 But I can’t imagine it really is because they have rather powerful jaws and the thought of my son’s fist being mistaken for an oyster is crazy to me.

 So if anything is lacking at this nature center, it’s a sign telling me what kind of fish that was.
 But something tells me the immensely brilliant CTMQ readership will weigh in to help me out.
-(They did; see below)
+(They did; see comments below – it’s a sea robin)

 Back upstairs and we noticed a very highly detailed large diorama of a local woodland.
 There was a bear in there, but it didn’t come out in our pictures… oh well.
 You know how we love us some bears.